mesfind/bioinfo-python/_episodes/02-datatypes.md

 > >{1: 'one', 2: 'spam and eggs', 3: 'three', 4: 'four'}
 > > ~~~
 > > {: .output}
-> {: .solution}
+> {: .solution} -->
 {: .challenge}

-It is important to note that dictionaries are _unordered_ and do not remember the sequence of their items (i.e., the order in which key:value pairs were added to the dictionary).
-Because of this, the order in which items are returned from loops over dictionaries might appear random and can even change with time.
+It is important to note that dictionaries in Python 3.6 or greater are now _ordered_ and preserve the sequence of their items (i.e., the order in which key:value pairs were added to the dictionary).
+In previous versions of Python, dictionaries are unordered, where the order in which items are returned from loops over dictionaries might appear random and can even change with time.

-If the dictionary's keys are of a single type that can be sorted (numbers or strings), then you can get a sorted list of the keys and iterate over it in a loop.
+Regardless of the order in which they were entered, if the dictionary's keys are of a single type that can be sorted (numbers or strings), then you can get a sorted list of the keys and iterate over it in a loop.

-A loop over the unordered dictionary:
+A loop over the values of an unsorted dictionary:

 ~~~
 d = {3 : 'three', 2 : 'two', 6 : 'six', 5 : 'five'}
-for key, value in d.items():
+for value in d.values():
-    print(key, ' = ', value)
+    print(value)
 ~~~
 {: .python}

 ~~~
-3  =  three
+three
-2  =  two
+two
-6  =  six
+six
-5  =  five
+five
 ~~~
 {: .output}